keyan-m/plutonomicon/vulnerabilities.md

 authenticated (and potentially unique) UTxO.
 However, note that this approach leads to identical addresses for different parameters.

-In general, _assuming_ a contract is instantiated properly, is equivalent to supporting arbitrary contracts, since this kind of validation is not possible yet.
+In general, keep in mind that _assuming_ a contract is instantiated properly, is equivalent to supporting arbitrary contracts, since this kind of validation is not yet possible.